Skip to main content

 • Fun and nostalgic gameplay reminiscent of classics like Crazy Taxi and Tony Hawk's Pro Skater.

-• Limited content with only a few maps and game modes, leading to shallow gameplay.
+• Limited content with only a few maps and game modes, which may lead to shallow gameplay over time.

 • Frequent bugs and glitches, including crashes and issues with controller compatibility.